 The first season was announced early on to be 50 episodes composed of four cours that will air consecutively.
 Therefore, it’s very likely that Ahiru no Sora Season 2’s number of episodes will be renewed on an annual basis, as well.

 The first season of the Ahiru no Sora is streaming on Crunchyroll.
-The finale, Ahiru no Sora Episode 50, will be streaming on Wednesday, September 30, 2020.
+The finale, Ahiru no Sora Episode 50, was streaming on Wednesday, September 30, 2020.

 This article provides everything that is known about Ahiru no Sora Season 2 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.